Lubimbi people: History

-The Lubimbi people are a clan based on their male common ancestry, Mhlabawadabuka the son of Gasa and Manukuza's [Soshangane] half brother.
+The Lubimbi people are a clan based on their male common ancestry, Mhlabawadabuka the son of Gasa and Manukuza's Soshangane half brother.
 Originally they belonged to the Nguni (AMaLala) clan, which is one of the original clans in Africa.
 Population growth and land pressure led to population migration and social conflicts which led to formation of smaller clans.
 The Lubimbi clan was founded by Mhlabawadabuka, who tried to achieve independence by creating his own tribe.
-Trouble arose between him and his elder brother Manukuza [Soshangane] and the later was driven away.
+Trouble arose between him and his elder brother Manukuza Soshangane and the later was driven away.
 He then joined Zwangendaba with his followers, and they moved northwards and later settled in the Zambezi valley where they split up in 1834.
 Mhlabawadabuka remained in the lower Zambezi area, the present day Lubimbi area in Binga (Matebeleland North), with his headquarters near the Lubimbi hot springs.
 Zwangendaba crossed Zambezi river in 1835 with some of Mhlabawadabuka's children, which is how the Lubimbi clan's division and journey across Africa started.
-Some migrated to present day Uganda, while some settled in Kenya, Tanzania and the Democratic Republic of Congo.
+Some migrated and settled in Tanzania and the Democratic Republic of Congo.
 Mhlabawadabuka's father Gasa, the son of Langa, son of Xaba (King and founder of the Ndwandwe tribe), occupied the Mkhuze region with his brother Zwide settled in Magudu Transvaal Province.
 They were mainly based in present-day Pongola (Mhlabuyalingana area) near Lebombo Mountains towards Eswatini (KwaZulu Natal), South Africa.
 They were depleted due to family misunderstandings and uprisings.